Pradeep2463/ContactsManagementApplicationFrontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Features:

+List Contacts: View all contacts with pagination.
+Add Contact: Create a new contact.
+Edit Contact: Update an existing contact.
+Delete Contact: Remove a contact from the list.
+Search Contacts: Filter contacts by name or email.
+Sort Contacts: Sort contacts by first name, last name, or email.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).